cmb69/fa_xh/README.md

 for early testing and feedback,
 *manu* for helping with the TinyMCE 4 plugin, and *Holger* for helping with the CKEditor plugin.
+And many thanks to *lck* and *olape* for helping with FontAwesome 5 and 6 support of the TinyMCE plugin.

 And last but not least many thanks to
 [Peter Harteg](https://harteg.dk/), the “father” of CMSimple,